Cancelled | The Feeling’s Mutual

 Do you have any memories of collecting wild flowers, daisies, dandelions or buttercups, and watching bees or flies flitting between them and crawling over the yellow pollen in the centre?
 This is a prime example of mutualism, where the insects get feed from the pollen and nectar in the flowers, and the flowers and plants are pollinated so they can produce seeds.

+This workshop intends to explore rest as a space of safety and support.
 Please come with an open mind, and a willingness to engage in exchange with other kin in our ecological community.

 About the host